Outline#

 Scheduling Requests#

-The format of a request to assign a gate at a given airport to specific plane is as follows:
+The format of a request to assign a platform at a given station to a specific train is as follows:

 // Format: